luunguyen97/DPU-TRD-ZCU104/README.md

 Create normal project with ZCU104 board
 Add dpu_ip repository.
 Go to **IP Catalog**.
 Right click on **Vivado Repository**.
 Choose **Add Repository**.
 Choose **dpu_ip** folder.

 Note:The default settings of DPU is B4096 with RAM_USAGE_LOW, CHANNEL_AUGMENTATION_ENABLE, DWCV_ENABLE, POOL_AVG_ENABLE, RELU_LEAKYRELU_RELU6, Softmax.
 Modify the DPU block in Vivado design to change these default settings.
+The BRAM resources on ZCU104 is much lower than ZCU102, so we need to use both BRAM and URAM for DPU.
+In this project, the ``Ultra-RAM Use per DPU`` DPU IP is set at 20 for 1 DPU core, and 40 for 2 DPU cores.

 On Tcl conslole in Vivado, run this command to create hardware platform with 1 core DPU from tcl file [dpux1_zcu104.tcl](prj/Vivado/scripts/dpux1_zcu104.tcl).
 ```bash
 source script/dpux1_zcu104.tcl